multiversx/mx-sdk-dapp/README.md

   } = useSignTransactions();
 ```

-This hook will let you know if there are any transactions and you can programatically abort the signing process.
+This hook will let you know if there are any transactions and you can programmatically abort the signing process.

+We suggest displaying a message on the screen that confirms the transaction that needs to be signed.

 You can also get the provider via